 Propane Heating at Home

 Propane space heaters can be great for winter.
+You can receive great savings by buying your propane from affordable propane suppliers such as Discount Propane.
 However, it is crucial that you understand how to use them properly.
 Here are some safety tips to remember when using propane heaters to warm your home.

 1. Open a Window